 - Turn the battery switch ON.
 The meter should give a voltage reading at this point.

-- With the meter still connected, sequentially remove the breakers, and check which breaker induces no voltage reading.
+- With the meter still connected, sequentially remove the breakers and check which breaker induces no voltage reading.

-There can be more than one breaker in the panels that are causing the leak.
+There can be more than one breaker in the panels causing the leak.
 In such cases, remove the breaker connections.
 Turn them off and check for continuity.
 If it still shows connectivity, that’s the real culprit.

 Detecting a Short Circuit